Nine Dead In Russia School Shooting - UrduPoint

 President Vladimir Putin ordered a review of gun control laws after the shooting -- one of the worst in recent Russian history -- which occurred on the first day back to school following annual May holidays.

-The spree started around 9:30 local time (630 GMT), sparking panic among students and teachers at the School No. 175 in Kazan, the capital of the Russian predominantly Muslim republic of Tatarstan.
+The spree started around 9:30 am local time (0630 GMT), sparking panic among students and teachers at the School No. 175 in Kazan, the capital of the predominantly Muslim Russian republic of Tatarstan.

 Amateur footage on social media, apparently filmed from a nearby building, showed people escaping from the school by jumping from second- and third-floor windows, with sounds of gunshots echoing in the schoolyard.

-Police said they detained the gunman approximately one hour after initial reports of shooting.
+Police said they detained the gunman approximately one hour after initial reports of the shooting.

 Seven of the dead were children in the eighth grade, Tatarstan regional leader Rustam Minnikhanov told reporters.
 He said two adults, including a teacher, also died.